 Personally, frameworks help me to move out of fear and back into action.
 And frameworks are FUN.
-You’re going to love the ones I have for you in my Functional Nutrition immersion program—Full Body Systems.
+If you’re like me, you’re going to love all the frameworks we give you in Full Body Systems.

 These frameworks allow you to more easily work with REAL health issues in your practice and allow you to become a key player on your clients’ or patients’ medical team because of your ability to drive and assess.

-Now, to be clear: A framework is different than a protocol or a cookie-cutter program.
+Now, to be clear: A framework is different from a protocol or a cookie-cutter program.